paulm17/raikou/README.md

    waiting for vercel to resolve the client bundle to be tree-shakable)
 3. To ensure that there were no clashes between the bootstrapped CSS of the component and tailwind styles provided, when using the ClassNames API.
-This has been made possible with tailwind loading the styles via a plugin architecture.
+This has been made possible with tailwind loading the css styles via a plugin architecture.
 See for
    <a href="https://tailwindcss.com/docs/plugins#css-in-js-syntax">more
    information</a>.
-4. To improve the amount of data sent over each full request:
+4. To reduce the amount of data sent over each full request:
    - By leveraging the new server paradigm.
-All the layout components would be server based, thus omitting them from the client payload.
-Thus, the leaf components being a mixture of server and client based.
+All the layout components would be server based, giving an opportunity to reduce client payload when used correctly.
+Therefore all layout components are server based and leaf components being a mixture of both server and client.
-   - Using a css purging strategy.
-CSS for only the modules used would be shipped.
+   - (in future) Using a css purging strategy.
+Loading CSS for only the components in use.

 ## Project Caveats